norcams/docs-enduser/docs/create-virtual-machine.rst

   $ chmod 0600 nrec.pem

-In order to use the downloaded private key, use the **-i** option to ssh, like this (example for "test.pem" above):
+In order to use the downloaded private key, use the **-i** option to ssh, like this (example for "nrec.pem" above):

 .. code-block:: console